laacz/advent-of-code/2019/readme.md

 ## Day 12

 So much to write.
 Small errors, off-by-ones, off-by-13322932's, moon-affects-itself features.
 This time around I learned and remembered few more things about Rust.
 Like `iter_mut()`, init and fill a vec,

+## Day 13

+Easy with Intcode.
+Except for part 2.
+Which was not easy.
+Used optionals outside return values for the first time.